BackpackGearTest

 I strike the Skylight by removing first the stakes (all but one – see below), then the poles, and folding the tent to a size from which I can roll it up to fit into its stuff sack.
 There are two elastic loops on the tent stuff sack that I can use to attach the separate stuff sack for stakes and poles.
 If the tent is dry I pack it with the canopy rolled up and tied off, which facilitates orientation when I unpack it to pitch it again.

 Manufacturer's Warning No. 1 – Wind.
 When pitching the Skylight I complete a secure stakeout using pegs and guy lines immediately after setting the poles.
 While nominally a freestanding shelter, this tent is so light that even a slight breeze will send it flying.
 When I first pitched the tent in my carport a gust inflated the tent body (without poles) like a spinnaker and only a frantic grab kept it from blowing away.
 BD's instruction booklet has a clear warning about this, going so far as to say that this has occurred with fifty pounds (23 kg) of gear inside the tent.
 This warning and my own experience prompted pitching and staking practice in the park adjacent to my house before I took the Skylight into the field.
 The kite threat is especially acute with the canopy rolled up, as the wind blows through the mesh end and catches on the closed end.
 The wind had less impact when I pitched the tent with the door on the leeward side or perpendicular to the wind.
 Stability can't be a matter of degree, of course – I don't want to return to camp and find that my tent's not where I left it.
 The best way to be sure of that is to roll out the canopy and use all sixteen staking points, though as noted below this hasn't always been necessary.
-When fully staked in hard soil the Skylight is stable, and the prairie wind wasn't able to blow it away during a gusty afternoon during my home testing or when I used the Skylight in a windy corner of the Bob Marshall Wilderness.
+When fully staked in hard soil the Skylight is stable, and the prairie wind wasn't able to blow it away during either practice at home or windy backcountry conditions.
 If I ever have to pitch this tent in sand or snow, or on a hard surface that prevents driving the stakes in completely, I shall take the poles out whenever I plan to be away from camp for more than a few minutes.

 Interior Storage.
 The sewn-in silnylon bathtub floor comes four inches (10 cm) up the tent walls.
-Along each side wall are two small mesh pockets for storing sunglasses, a flashlight, or other pocket-sized items, just above the floor – wall seam in the front and just below it at the rear.
-The roof has four small loops to which the optional attic may be tied to provide additional storage at the top of the dome.
+Along each side wall are two small mesh pockets for storing sunglasses, a flashlight, or other pocket-sized items, just above the floor–wall seam in the front and just below it at the rear.
+The roof has four small loops to which an “attic” (BD sells one that fits several of its tents) may be tied to provide additional storage at the top of the dome.
 With or without the attic it's easy to tie a clothesline to or hang a flashlight from the loops or interior poles.

 Field Conditions

-I next used the Skylight in May on a solo overnighter, in the Lamar area of Yellowstone National Park, Wyoming, on a night when temperatures dipped only to an unseasonably warm 40 F (4 C).
-This time I slept with the canopy rolled out, and was comfortable in a sleeping bag.
-The adventure on this outing was the weather.
-A rain shower hit just as I was pitching the tent, requiring the gymnastics discussed above and revealing the only design flaw I've found so far.
+Skylight zippedRain has happened on other trips, though.
+The most bothersome was on a solo overnighter in the Lamar area of Yellowstone National Park, Wyoming in May 2006, on a night when temperatures dipped only to an unseasonably warm 40 F (4 C).
+A rain shower hit just as I was pitching the tent, requiring the gymnastics discussed above and revealing the only design flaw I've found in the Skylight.
 Next morning included a heavy thundershower, then an hour of morning sun, then another thundershower with pellet-sized hail.
 One hour after this storm in the morning sunshine at 50 F/10 C the tent was completely dry.

-Back in the Hill Country in July, three of us used the Skylight at a trailhead campground after a long day hike.
+The Skylight serves me very well for three-season camping in Texas.
+I’ve used it on many one- and two-night weekend backpacks, either for myself alone or with a hiking partner.
+The only three-man use was also in Texas, at a trailhead campground after a long day hike.
 This night it was hot, certainly not much below 80 F (27 C), and dry.
 All of us appreciated the ventilation from the screened roof over our heads and protection from the bugs during a postprandial card game and a decent night's sleep.
 We stored unneeded gear outside, leaving only a water bottle and a small personal stuff sack for each camper inside the tent.

 Evaluation

-The screened porch may be my favorite feature – breezes, great views, and no bugs when I use the tent for an afternoon nap or the camp salon, or when the weather allows use as a screened bedroom.
+The screened porch is definitely my favorite feature – breezes, great views, and no bugs when I use the tent for an afternoon nap or the camp salon, or when the weather allows use as a screened bedroom.
 The open window effect makes the tent seem larger than it is.
-I am somewhat claustrophobic but I didn't feel cramped even when we had three sleepers in the tent with the canopy rolled up.

-The vent at the rear and the front door open at the top provide adequate ventilation when the canopy is down and door otherwise zipped shut.
+Even before I added the window the vent at the rear and the front door open at the top provide adequate ventilation when the canopy is down and door otherwise zipped shut.
 I haven't found any condensation inside the tent on any occasion, even after the thundershowers in Yellowstone.
-I should point out, however, that I've not used the Skylight in humid conditions.
+I should point out, however, that I've not used the Skylight in humid conditions, and I added the rear window after one year of use.

 Manufacturer's Warning No. 2 – Not Waterproof.
 EPIC is water resistant, not waterproof, as BD dutifully warns its customers.
-I haven't yet had the bad fortune to see what happens after hours of continuous rain, but rain squalls and a couple of brief but severe mountain thunderstorms didn't result in a leak.
+I haven't yet had the bad fortune to see what happens after hours of continuous rain, but rain squalls and a couple of severe mountain thunderstorms didn't result in a leak.
+This accords with my experience with EPIC garments.
+In my opinion the stuff is waterproof in all but several hours of continuous heavy rain.

 The EPIC fabric has a pleasant, soft hand, very much like untreated nylon taffeta.
 I didn't find the silnylon floor particularly slippery, a problem I've encountered with other tents, except after its soaking in Yellowstone.

-Care and Feeding.
-My tent hasn't gotten dirty enough for a bath, though I've sponged off dirt, bird droppings, tree sap, and other spot soiling with warm water.
-BD recommends using McNett MiraZyme® for a thorough cleaning.
+Care.
+I've sponged off dirt, bird droppings, tree sap, and other spot soiling with warm water.
+BD recommends using McNett MiraZymeŽ for a thorough cleaning, and I have twice given the Skylight a bath in that stuff.
 As with any other tent I store it at home only after allowing it to dry completely.
 The Skylight's construction allows much faster drying in the morning sun while in camp than a double-wall tent, reducing the chance of having to pack a tent wet.

 Quality.
 The Skylight justifies BD's longtime reputation for detail and quality workmanship.
 For example, the toggles on the five tie-offs are adjustable and are easy to thread through the proper loops with one gloved hand.
 The pockets for the arched pole are reflective to assist pitching the tent in the dark.
 Careful stitching all around.

 Manufacturer's Warning No. 4 – Fire.
 BD serves up one last warning concerning the Skylight and its other Superlight tents.
 EPIC is highly flammable.
 For me this means no candles inside and no stoves in the tent or vestibule or anywhere near them.
-That's my general rule anyway and I haven't yet awakened in the Skylight on a stormy morning in desperate need of caffeine, so for me this is no big deal.
+That's my general rule anyway and I haven't yet awakened in the Skylight on a stormy morning so desperately in need of caffeine as to break my rule, so for me this is no big deal.
 I do consider this a limitation on winter use of this tent.
 The fire risk is acute enough that some states prohibit shipment of this untreated EPIC tent to their residents.

 Author's Warning – Spearing.
 I add my own cautionary note to those provided by BD.
 This tent's very taut pitch means that it takes some strength to bend the poles to fit into their assigned receptacles.
 While on my back manipulating the poles it's not difficult to poke a free end into the tent body or floor, or to have a carelessly seated corner pole work loose from its grommet.
 I haven't yet had a puncture, but I've worried about it!
 I'm also careful to warn fellow travelers to stay away from the front of the tent while I'm flailing around inside, to avoid being struck by a pole fully extended out the front door.

 Customer Service.
-In my opinion the best in the business, and I say this after more than fifteen years of comments, questions, complaints, and much praise.
+In my opinion the best in the business, and I say this after more than twenty years of comments, questions, complaints, and much praise.
 Always friendly and always helpful.
 Specific to this purchase (not made directly from BD), when I reported that I'd lost the syringe that came with the tent, BD promptly sent another and a spare set of instructions at no charge.
-BD acts on customer feedback so I'm hoping that problem with the front clips will be addressed promptly.
+Regrettably BD didn’t change the canopy hooks on the new version, though I suggested they do so back in 2007.

 Summary

-So far the Skylight has proven to be a roomy, airy, easy-to-pitch, lightweight shelter for one, two, or three hikers in spring and summer.
+The Skylight has proven to be a roomy, airy, easy-to-pitch, lightweight shelter for one, two, or (in a pinch, if one occupant is undersized) three hikers in spring and summer.
 I do most of my backpacking in locations that usually have low humidity and infrequently have extended periods of rain, so this is an excellent three-season tent for me.
 Because of the small vestibule, fire hazard, and lack of utility of the screened front in cold weather, I do not plan to use the Skylight for winter camping.

 What I Especially Like